mreferre/fargate-secrets-management-example/README.md

 The Fargate task contains a small Python application that reads a feed from Twitter and parse it through a `FILTER` (you can customize the filter in the `twitterstream-task.json` file otherwise the default `Amazon` value will be used).
 Some of the fields of the filtered data set are saved into a DynamoDB table.

+The python script that reads the feed and puts the filtered data set into the database is based off of [this code](https://github.com/tweepy/tweepy/blob/master/examples/streaming.py) in the `tweepy` GitHub [repo](https://github.com/tweepy/tweepy).

 Ultimately this example is aimed at underlining how the Fargate IAM task role can be used to mediate the access to AWS services (DynamoDB in this case), while the integration with AWS Secrets Manager allows for storing securily third party credentials (Twitter in this case).

 #### Setup instructions